jian10au/ehg-code-test-submission-2/README.md

-The submission is made for EHG code test.
+This is the second submission made for EHG code test.

 Deployed at: https://ehg-code-test-submission2.netlify.app/